What is the Scope of Material Management?

 Key Tasks:

-• Ensure that standardized materials are used across multiple products and processes.
+• Make sure that standard materials are utilized in various products and processes.

-• Facilitate compatibility and interchangeability of components by adhering to set standards.
+• Make compatibility and interchangeability of components easy by following the established standards.

 Simplification

-• Evaluate the range of products and components to identify overlaps or redundancies.
+• Consider a variety of products and components to identify overlaps or redundancies.

 • Eliminate low-demand or obsolete items to simplify inventory management.